-Name, Address and Year of Birth(1) Positions Held and Principal Occupation(s) During the Past 5 Years Michael B. Lazar 1969 Michael B. Lazar is the Chief Operating Officer of the Company and Chief Operating Officer of the Advisor.
-Mr. Lazar is a co-founder of the Company and has served as its Chief Operating Officer since its formation in 2004.
+Michael B. Lazar Michael B. Lazar is the Chief Operating Officer of the Company and Chief Operating Officer of the Advisor.
+Mr. Lazar is a 1969 co-founder of the Company and has served as its Chief Operating Officer since its formation in 2004.
 Previously, Mr. Lazar was a Managing Director and Principal at Kelso & Company, L.P.
-Frank D. Gordon 1960 Frank D. Gordon is the Chief Financial Officer, Secretary and Treasurer of the Company, Chief Financial Officer and Treasurer of the Advisor and a Managing Director of BlackRock.
+Frank D. Gordon Frank D. Gordon is the Chief Financial Officer, Secretary and Treasurer of the Company, Chief Financial Officer and 1960 Treasurer of the Advisor and a Managing Director of BlackRock.
 Mr. Gordon has served as the Company's Chief Financial Officer and Treasurer since 2005 and its Secretary since June 2008.
 Mr. Gordon has been with BlackRock since 1998.
-John H. Blevins 1965 John H. Blevins is the Chief Compliance Officer of the Company, Chief Compliance Officer of the Advisor and Managing Director and Deputy Chief Compliance Officer of BlackRock.
-Mr. Blevins has served as the Company's Chief Compliance Officer since May 2008 and has been with BlackRock since 2006.
-Prior to joining BlackRock, Mr. Blevins served as Chief Compliance Officer of Lazard Asset Management LLC for six years.
+Matthew J. Fitzgerald Matthew J. Fitzgerald is the Chief Compliance Officer of the Company, Chief Compliance Officer of the Advisor and a 1964 Director in the Legal and Compliance Department of BlackRock Institutional Trust Company, N.A.
+Mr. Fitzgerald has served as the Company's Chief Compliance Officer since November 2010 and has been with BlackRock (via Barclays Global Investors) since 2004.
+Prior to joining BlackRock, Mr. Fitzgerald was the General Counsel and a Managing Director of a Hong Kong SFC registered dealer and financial/investment advisory firm.